Czech opposition filibusters bill suspending pension indexation

 Reform of the pay-as-you-go pension system has long been postponed by the country's politicians, much to the disappointment of free market economists.

+More progressive economists also criticise the current situation and call for more systematic reform.
 Public finance economist Filip Pertold pointed out that the current political debate misses the inefficiencies of the current “absurd” pensions system, which “does not cover the growth of expenses of low-income pensioners,” prompts inflationary pressures and keeps in place unsystematic differences in pensions.

 “The debate [on these issues] won’t be held, unfortunately, and the [parliamentary] debate will be elsewhere,” Pertold stated on his Facebook profile.